 Coordinate hall maintenance

 When your child is ready for a try out complete the Youth Member form (Y1) online version before you come so we know who you are:

-Every family needs to have at least one parent registered as a parent helper with a Working With Children Check (Free) and for Joey Scouts, All parents must be registered with Scouts with a Working With Children Check
+Every family needs to have at least one parent registered as a parent helper with a Working With Children Check (Free) and for Joey Scouts, Both / All parents must register their Working With Children Check with Scouts NSW

 Your child will need a shirt to put all the badges that they are going to earn on along with a Scout belt and trousers.
 Order uniforms for the Scout shop online

 Don't forget to upload a photo to CareMonkey!